 Begin by washing your tomatoes.
 Then, remove the core, blossom ends, and any damaged spots.
 Cut the clean tomatoes into quarters, and place them in a saucepan.
 Turn on the heat, and simmer for 30 minutes, or until they're tender.

 Press the tomatoes through a food mill, strainer or sieve to separate the juice from the chunks of fruit.
-Return the resulting juice to the stove, and add any seasonings you like to suit your taste.
+Return the resulting juice to the stove and add any seasonings you like to suit your taste.
 Then, bring the juice to a boil to marry the flavors.
 Just don't cook the juice for too long.
 Spices can't take too much heat.
+Let this juice cool and then proceed with your preferred storing method.

 If you want to can your tomato juice, you'll need to add lemon juice to increase the acidity.
 Most modern tomato varieties aren't acidic enough on their own.
-Here's how much lemon juice you need to add per quart of tomato juice.
+Add about 2 tablespoons of lemon juice per quart of tomato juice.

 Once the processing time is up, remove the jars from the canner, and allow them to cool on the counter overnight.
 Check the jars for a good seal in the morning, and reprocess any that aren't sealed well.